 Five acres of oceanfront property, the Annenberg Community Beach House was a private club until 1989.
 Today, it’s a public treasure.
 Tour the Marion Davies Guest House, built for the actress in the 1920s by Hearst Castle architect Julia Morgan; check out art exhibits in the gallery; play on the beach volleyball, tennis, and soccer courts, or just sun-worship at the beach.
 Visit between June and September, and you can swim at the gorgeous public pool (lines to get in can be long; make reservations one to three days in advance).
 Pacific Park is an oceanside amusement park featuring fun things to do including games, food, and, of course, rides.
 Don’t miss the view from the top of the 130-foot Pacific Wheel—the world’s only solar-powered Ferris wheel.
 Fly through the air at the Trapeze School New York, which offers daily two-hour classes from its perch on the Santa Monica Pier.
 Scared of heights?
 Kick back and watch one of the school’s patented aerial shows, put on by instructors.

 Have a lot of gear to lug out to the Santa Monica beach?
 Keep an eye out for wooden walkways up and down the shores that go out to almost the water and will make an easy trip through the sand.
+Head just below the Carousel on the Santa Monica Pier and you will find an underwater world of adventure at the Santa Monica Pier Aquarium.
 On the Pier in 2016, the historic Looff Hippodrome turns 100 and Pacific Park turns 20!
 Happy birthday to both.